The Original of Laura: Literary significance and reception

 However, a reviewer in New York Magazine was glad to have the book; he enjoyed reading it and enjoyed the opportunity to see Nabokov's work "rough".
 A reviewer in the Christian Science Monitor said the book was "filled with sly wit and memorable images" and considered the publication of it "a generous gift to readers".
 Writing for Literary Review, David Lodge asks, "Is it, as the blurb claims, Nabokov's 'final great book'?
 No. Does it contain brilliant, funny, astonishing sentences only Nabokov could have written?
 Yes.
 Should it have been preserved and published?
 Definitely."

 Few reviewers commented on the introduction, but at least two criticized it harshly.
+One scholar, David Vernon, writing in his 2022 book, Aza to Zembla: The Novels of Vladimir Nabokov, sees the text as the crucial, if unrealised, third part of a final Nabokovian trilogy (with Transparent Things and Look at the Harlequins!).